Nexedi/jio/README.md

 ### Getting Started

-To set up jIO include jio.js, dependencies and the connectors for the storages you want to use in your page header (note that more dependencies may be required depending on type of storages being used):
+To setup you should jIO include jio.js, dependencies and the connectors for the storages you want to use in the HTML page header (note that more dependencies may be required depending on type of storages being used):

     <!-- jio + dependency -->